ajoshuasmith/Powershell-Scripts/README.md

-These are some PowerShell scripts that I either created over troubleshooting, trying to save save or found and did not want to lose.
+These are some PowerShell scripts that I either created over troubleshooting or found and saved.